Andreea-c30/PAD_Labs/README.md

     - Circuit Breaker to prevent chat service disruptions from affecting other services
 - Gateway
     - JavaScript as the programming language (Node.js using Express.js)

     - Monitoring and Logging integrating ELK for log aggregation and Prometheus + Grafana for performance monitoring
 - Cache service
      - Redis for consistent hashing and caching
      - High availability - Redis cluster setup with replica nodes for fault tolerance
 - Saga Coordinator:
     - To manage multi-service transactions for instance reservation and adoption process

     - To ensure eventual consistency across services

+- Monitoring Stack
+    - ELK Stack to aggregate logs from all services

 - ETL Service & Data Warehouse:
     - Periodically extracts data from SQLite and Redis to a data warehouse for reporting and analytics purposes
-- Monitoring Stack
-    - ELK Stack to aggregate logs from all services
 ## Design Data Management

 Data management will be carried out in separate databases.
-SQLite will be used for posts related to animals, and Redis will be used to keep chat history.
+SQLite will be used for posts related to animals, and MongoDb will be used to keep chat history.

 Services will communicate with each other using APIs.
 Also, for data storage it will be used JSON due to its readability and simplicity.